 Explore it on Goodreads or Amazon.

-Other books by this author include Deadly Promises, The Way Home, Running Blind
+Other books by this author which I have reviewed include Deadly Promises, The Way Home, Running Blind

 Fourth in the One-Eyed Jacks romantic suspense spin-off from Gerard’s Black Ops Inc. series with this series revolving around the few men left of a betrayed unit.
 The couple focus is on Bobby “Boom-Boom” Taggart and Talia Levine.